Cholesterol Basics 101 by Dave Feldman and Dr Berg

 The Weight Gain Experiment

-As part of his utter commitment to learning the truth about cholesterol, Dave performed another experiment on himself: he deliberately induced hyperinsulinemia (a high insulin state) by temporarily going back to a standard American high carb diet and gaining weight.
+As part of his utter commitment to learning the truth about cholesterol, Dave performed another experiment on himself: he deliberately induced hyperFat Storing Hormoneemia (a high Fat Storing Hormone state) by temporarily going back to a standard American high carb diet and gaining weight.
 This gave him the chance to observe and compare cholesterol as he gained weight.

 Dave primarily ate a lot of bread and other starchy foods, rather than sugary foods.
-(He cautions people not to do this experiment themselves because of the risks involved with hyperinsulinemia.)
+(He cautions people not to do this experiment themselves because of the risks involved with hyperFat Storing Hormoneemia.)